yayuyokitano/lastfm-typed/README.md

 lastfm-typed is a fully typed library for interaction with the [Last.FM API](https://www.last.fm/api).
 Uses promises.

+### IMPORTANT: Breaking changes in 1.0.0

+1.0.0 is the first major update to lastfm-typed, and it comes with a lot of breaking changes (hopefully the first and last time this happens).

+It comes with a bunch of changes to attribute names in responses, so many that I will not list them all.
+Most notably, all instances of "#text" and "@attr" have been replaced with a descriptive name like "name" or "meta".
+Your IDE should help you deal with this, though I plan to make a full documentation of this later.
+Additionally, the constructor call has changed.
+See [Usage](#usage) for the new way to call the class constructor.

+### Changes: 1.0.1

+1.0.1 comes with fixes to the caching helper function to make it work properly with rate limiting.
+It also turns off parallel caching by default (though it can still be enabled with the parameters).

 ## Usage

 For the most part, the library stays close to the original input and input of the API.
 It is designed to be relatively self-documenting thanks to TypeScript types and variable names.
 As a general rule, required parameters will be separate method parameters, while optional parameters will be grouped into an optional final object parameter.
 All methods that take a user will also take a session key in its place, though when the username is optional it is separated into a separate `sk` property.